patrick-barth/PARANOID/docs/source/OUTPUT.rst

 Visualization with IGV
 ^^^^^^^^^^^^^^^^^^^^^^
 All provided file types can be easily visualized using the `Integrative Genomics Viewer (IGV) <https://software.broadinstitute.org/software/igv/>`_.
-To do so, first the reference sequences must first be loaded into IGV.
+To do so, the reference sequences must first be loaded into IGV.
 Click on the *Genomes* tab in the top-left corner and select the source of the reference genome.

 |IGV overview wig|